franciscopoggi/academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am a microeconomic theorist.
 My research focuses on the incentives to acquire, elicit, disclose, and conceal information.
-I'm interested in industrial organization, law, and innovation.
+I am interested in industrial organization, law, and innovation.

-I'm an Assistant Professor (W1) at the [University of Mannheim - Department of Economics](https://www.vwl.uni-mannheim.de/en/) and received my Ph.D. from Northwestern University (2021).
+I am an Assistant Professor (W1) at the [University of Mannheim - Department of Economics](https://www.vwl.uni-mannheim.de/en/) and received my Ph.D. from Northwestern University (2021).

 <font size="5"